-Financial Institutions that do not have a Master Account must identify a Correspondent that agrees to settle any of such Financial Institution's Debit and Credit Transaction Activity.
-A Financial Institution that does have a Master Account may nevertheless identify a Correspondent in order to settle some or all of its Debit and Credit Transaction Activity.
-A Respondent can designate different Correspondents to settle for different Financial Services except as prohibited or otherwise restricted by an applicable operating circular.
+may nevertheless identify a Correspondent in order to settle some or all of its Debit and Credit Transaction Activity.
+A Respondent can designate different Correspondents to settle for Financial Services except as prohibited or otherwise restricted by an applicable operating circular.

 By executing the Transaction and Service Fee Settlement Authorization Form, the named Correspondent agrees to allow its Master Account to be used to settle certain transactions and service fees for the named Respondent as well as for any other Financial Institution that is currently using (or later agrees to use) the named Respondent as its Correspondent as designated in a Transaction and Service Fee Settlement Authorization Form.
-The named Correspondent is not required to execute this subsequent Transaction and Service Fee Settlement Authorization Form and Service Fee Settlement Authorization Form.
 The named Correspondent is not required to execute this subsequent Transaction and Service Fee Settlement Authorization Form between its Respondent and the other Financial Institution.

-In the event that a receiver is appointed for an insolvent Correspondent or an insolvent Respondent and another Financial Institution (Acquiring Financial Institution) enters into an agreement with a Reserve Bank in which the Acquiring Financial Institution agrees to continue the insolvent Correspondent's or insolvent Respondent's Financial Services pursuant to the applicable operating circulars, then; 1) in the case of an insolvent Respondent, the Correspondent agrees that its Master Account can continue to be used to settle for those Debit and Credit Transactions for the Acquiring Financial Institution that were designated in the Transaction and Service Fee Settlement Authorization Form submitted by the insolvent Respondent to the same extent as if the Acquiring Financial Institution were a party to that Transaction and Service Fee Settlement Authorization Form and, 2) in the case of an insolvent Correspondent, the Respondent agrees that those Debit and Credit Transactions that were designated in the Transaction and Service Fee Settlement Authorization Form to settle in the insolvent Correspondent's Master Account will be settled in the Correspondent's Acquiring Financial Institution's Master Account as if the Acquiring Financial Institution were a party to that Transaction and Service Fee Settlement Authorization Form.
+In the event that a receiver is appointed for an insolvent Correspondent or an insolvent Respondent and another Financial Institution (Acquiring Financial Institution) enters into an agreement with a Reserve Bank in which the Acquiring Financial Institution agrees to continue the insolvent Correspondent's or insolvent Respondent's Financial Services pursuant to the applicable operating circulars. then: 1) in the case of an insolvent Respondent, the Correspondent agrees that its Master Account can continue to be used to settle for those Debit and Credit Transactions for the Acquiring Financial Institution that were designated in the Transaction and Service Fee Settlement Authorization Form submitted by the insolvent Respondent to the same extent as if the Acquiring Financial Institution were a party to that Transaction and Service Fee Settlement Authorization Form and, 2) in the case of an insolvent Correspondent, the Respondent agrees that those Debit and Credit Transactions that were designated in the Transaction and Service Fee Settlement Authorization Form to settle in the insolvent Correspondent's Master Account will be settled in the Correspondent's Acquiring Financial Institution's Master Account as if the Acquiring Financial Institution were a party to that Transaction and Service Fee Settlement Authorization Form.
 These settlement obligations continue until the Correspondent, Respondent, or the Acquiring Financial Institution terminates the relationship pursuant to Section 2.10.

 A Correspondent is responsible at all times for understanding and reviewing the Debit and Credit Transaction Activity of Respondents settling to its Master Account.
-The Administrative Reserve BankARB is not responsible for maintaining a list of Respondents that settle to an Account Holder's Master Account or for
+The ARB is not responsible for maintaining a list of Respondents that settle to an Account Holder's Master Account or for notifying a Correspondent if one of its Respondents agrees to act as a Correspondent to another Financial Institution.